Cybersecurity

 2.

-this on your computer, you may use an online guide with screenshots to
+computer, you may use an online guide with screenshots

-demonstrate this).
-Show your counselor how to verify that your computer
+to demonstrate this).
+Show your counselor how to verify

 c.

-do THREE of the following using a computer or mobile device, and discuss
+permission, do THREE of the following using a computer or mobile

 1.